Time to change the narrative about Climate Change

 We don’t need a handful of people doing things perfectly, we need millions of people doing things imperfectly.

-One of the greatest problems surrounding the state of our environment, in my opinion, is how the topic is communicated in the mainstream.
+One of the greatest problems surrounding the state of our environment, in our opinion, is how the topic is communicated in the mainstream.
 Images flood our big and small screens of hurricane and storm disasters, forests being decimated, polar bears clinging to that last tiny piece of ice, baby seals being trapped in plastic ….

 These images are horrendous and these stories need to be told.